evandrouzeda/rsa/README.md

 pip install miller-rabin
 ```

-Probably you will need to install C/C++ compilers and libs too:
+Probably you will need to install C/C++ compiler and libs too:

 ```
 apt install gcc